makerdao/mips/MIP46/MIP46.md

 ### MIP46c2: Parameter Proposal Requirements

-Each parameter proposal must fulfill a set of requirements in order to be recognized by the Governance Facilitators as a valid proposal.
+Each Parameter Proposal must fulfill a set of requirements in order to be recognized by the Governance Facilitators as a valid proposal.
 These requirements are laid out here.

 **Communication** - Parameter Proposals must be posted publicly on the Maker Governance forum.